viabtc/asnw/README.md

 # Network
-A high performance asynchronous network programming library base on libev and in c
+A high performance asynchronous network programming library is based on libev and in C.

-network includes the following modules:
+Network including the following modules:

 - `nw_buf`   : buf manager
 - `nw_evt`   : main loop